 The measured values are averaged over a ten-minute period and a dedicated computer retrieves the averages every hour.
-The data are stored on Meteo-Tech's server (http://www.meteo-tech.co.il/eilat-yam/ eilat\en.asp).
+The data are stored on Meteo-Tech's server (www.meteo-tech.co.il/eilat-yam/eilat\en.asp).
+The coast station's data is free and available for public use.
+The open-water station is restricted to registered users only.